bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Let's move on to our actual topic for the podcast.
 What do you think?

-## Introducing the Great Consensus Cleanup Revival
+## The Great Consensus Cleanup Revival

 Speaker 1: 00:13:45